pc2-perseus/perseus/README.md

 ## What is PERSEUS?

-> PERSEUS is currently in beta.
-Some features are still experimental and maybe don't work as expected.
 > Feel free to reach out to us and share you experiences and feedback: https://perseus-project.pc2.uni-paderborn.de/contact/

 PERSEUS is a compute project management software for scientific HPC centers.
 It allows you to